Deployment modes

 OpenShift

 Gloo Mesh Enterprise is fully supported on OpenShift clusters.
 However, there are some changes you must make to allow Istio to run on an OpenShift cluster.
-To make these changes, use commands througout the installation guides that are labeled for use with OpenShift.
+To make these changes, use commands throughout the installation guides that are labeled for use with OpenShift.
 For more information about the required changes, see the Istio on OpenShift documentation.

 • Dynamic user ID: The pods of all the Gloo components’ deployments must be assigned a dynamic user ID for the Istio sidecar to use.
 However, this user ID is not permitted in OpenShift by default.
 In the installation guides, follow the OpenShift commands to use OpenShift-specific install profiles, which include the floatingUserId=true installation setting for each Gloo component.
-For example, you might use the gloo-mesh-single-openshift profile.
+For example, you might use the mgmt-server-openshift profile.

 • Service account permissions: For any pods that require an Istio sidecar, such as your workload pods, you must elevate the permissions of the service account for that namespace.
 These elevated permissions allow the pods to make use of a user ID that is normally restricted by OpenShift.
 In the Istio installation guides, you follow the OpenShift commands to elevate the service account permissions for the Istio and your workload projects.